 GeneCards Summary for HDAC7 Gene

 HDAC7 (Histone Deacetylase 7) is a Protein Coding gene.
 Diseases associated with HDAC7 include Polycystic Kidney Disease 3 With Or Without Polycystic Liver Disease.
-Among its related pathways are Assembly of RNA Polymerase-II Initiation Complex and Signaling by GPCR.
+Among its related pathways are Phospholipase-C Pathway and HIV Life Cycle.
 GO annotations related to this gene include chromatin binding and transcription corepressor activity.
 An important paralog of this gene is HDAC4.

 UniProtKB/Swiss-Prot Summary for HDAC7 Gene